ddan9/ddan9/README.md

 #### Hi there! 👋

-My biography has disappeared somewhere.
+My biography has been lost somewhere.
 Can you help me find it?

 You can see some of my repositories below 👇